-In principle, the sample detector would be possible as well.
-Due to the limited number of measurement points used to calculate the power in the channel, the sample detector would yield less stable results.
+In principle, the sample detector is also possible.
+However, due to the limited number of measurement points used to calculate the power in the channel, the sample detector yields less stable results.

-The RMS detector can be set for the defined channel settings automatically.
-Use the "Adjust Settings" function in the "Ch Power" menu or the "General Settings" tab of the "ACLR Setup" dialog box (see "Optimized Settings (Adjust Settings)" on page 71).
-You can set the detector manually in the "Traces" configuration dialog box, see "Detector" on page 403.
+You can set the RMS detector for the defined channel settings automatically.
+Use the "Adjust Settings" function in the "Ch Power" menu or the "General Settings" tab of the "ACLR Setup" dialog box (see "Optimized Settings (Adjust Settings)" on page 60).

+You can set the detector manually in the "Traces" configuration dialog box, see "Detector" on page 368.

-trace averaging
+Trace averaging